AstolfoDev/BungeeCord/README.md

-BungeeCord
+BungeeyCordy
 ==========
-Layer 7 proxy designed to link Minecraft servers.
+Layer 69 proxy designed to link Roblox servers.
 --------------------------------------------------

-BungeeCord is a sophisticated proxy and API designed mainly to teleport players between multiple Minecraft servers.
-It is the latest incarnation of similar software written by the author from 2011-present.
+BungeeyCordy is an unsophisticated proxy and API designed mainly to teleport players between Minecraft servers to Roblox servers.
+It is the latest incarnation of similar software written by the author from 1998-present.

 Information
 -----------
-BungeeCord is maintained by [SpigotMC](https://www.spigotmc.org/) and has its own [discussion thread](https://www.spigotmc.org/go/bungeecord) with plenty of helpful information and links.
+BungeeyCordy is maintained by [SpigotRBLX](https://com.com/) and hasn't got its own [discussion thread](https://roblox.com/) with plenty of unhelpful information and virus links.

 Source
 ------
-Source code is currently available on [GitHub](https://www.spigotmc.org/go/bungeecord-git).
+cource Sode si aurrently cvailable no [HitGub](https://info.info/).

 Binaries
 --------
-Precompiled binaries are available for end users on [Jenkins](https://www.spigotmc.org/go/bungeecord-dl).
+rePcompiled inBaries rea vaailable orf nde seurs no [snikneJ](https://roblox.com).

-(c) 2012-2016 SpigotMC Pty.
-Ltd.
+(c) 2021-2069 SpigotRBLX Inc. Enterprises.
+Industries. & Co Ltd.